Car rental in Ho Chi Minh city

 - The price.
 It should include everything, including airport surcharge, taxes and basic insurance (typically the minimum legal requirement of the country you are in).

 - The excess: how much may I have to pay in the event of damage?
 If I choose to take out separate insurance for that excess, will you accept the policy?
 And can you guarantee that I won’t be asked for a deposit?

 - Can I add a second driver for free?
 If not, how much will it cost?

 - What’s the fuel policy?
 The traditional plan is out full/back full.
 Many internet deals, though, insist on out full/back empty.
 You pay an inflated amount for the tank of fuel, and are cheerfully told to bring it back empty – which, of course, is an impossibility.
 Every drop of fuel that you leave represents profit for the provider.
 If it’s not an “out full/back full” policy, I will politely decline.

 - Tolls.
 I ask: can I pay tolls manually?
 If I can, I do.
-If not, I ask if I can enrol online for a scheme rather than take a more expensive option.
+If not, I ask if I can enroll online for a scheme rather than take a more expensive option.

 Having phoned around, simply take the best deal.

 Plenty, in particular when you pick up the car up.
 In many cases, car rental staff are incentivized on the extras they can persuade you to take when you pick up the car.
 My rule is politely to decline everything.
 They are mostly absurdly overpriced insurance options.
 Roadside Assistance Plus, for example, is not necessary.
 If your car breaks down, it’s their problem, not yours, and they need to sort it out.
 Decline the chance to pay for this benefit.

 How can I keep prices down?

 Don’t rent at an airport.
 Airports recognize the value of car rental to passengers and know they can extract a premium.
 This is passed on to the customer — with lots of other people trying to get a slice.